Children's learning and our teaching

 Learning in school goes hand in hand with learning outside school, and we want to communicate with parents and carers as much as possible.
 We also want our staff to spend as much of their time as possible helping the children learn.

-In addition, we organise meetings between all parents and carers and their child’s Key Person at the start of the second term, and just before your child leaves.
+In the autumn and summer terms we organise meetings between all parents and carers and their child’s Key Person.